JSadowska/deposit-exampleHal_SWH/README.md

 Refer to AUTHORS and/or CONTRIBUTORS file/s.

 ## See also
+Links to other projects or publications, links to datasets.

 ## License

 Refer to LICENSE file or folder for further information

 references: